Graph Unlearning: Graph Unlearning

-To address the challenge of unlearning in GNNs, we propose \sysname, which consists of the following three phases: Graph partition, shard model training, and shard model aggregation.
+To address the above mentioned challenges of unlearning in GNNs, we propose \sysname, which consists of the following three phases: Balanced graph partition, shard model training, and shard model aggregation.
+The general framework of \sysname is illustrated in \autoref{figure:pipeline}.

-\mypara{Graph Partition} We first propose two novel balanced graph partition methods to partition the original model's training graph into different shards.
-Balanced graph partition is the key step of \sysname and it is designed to fulfill the two requirements defined in~\autoref{subsection:problem_definition}.
-We provide the details of our proposed graph partition methods in~\autoref{section:graph_partition}.
+\mypara{Balanced Graph Partition} It is a crucial step of \sysname to fulfill the two requirements defined in \autoref{subsection:problem_definition}.
+We propose to use balanced graph partition methods to partition the training graph into disjoint shards.
+We discuss the existing balanced graph partition methods in \autoref{section:related}, and explain our proposed two balanced graph partition methods in \autoref{section:graph_partition}.

 \mypara{Shard Model Training} After the training graph is partitioned, the model owner can train one model for each of the shard graph, referred to as the \textit{shard model} ($\model_{i}$).
 All shard models share the same model architecture.
-To speed up the training process, the model owner can train different shard models in parallel.
+To further speed up the training process, the model owner can train isolated shard models in parallel.

 \mypara{Shard Model Aggregation} At the inference phase, for predicting the label of node $w$, \sysname sends the corresponding data (the features of $w$, the features of its neighbors, and the graph structure among them) to all the shard models simultaneously, and the final prediction is obtained by aggregating the predictions from all the shard models.
-The most straightforward aggregation strategy, also mainly used in~\cite{BCCJTZLP21} is majority voting, where each shard model predicts a label and $w$ takes the label predicted most often.
-We refer to this aggregation strategy as \majaggr.
-An alternative solution is to gather the posterior vectors of all shard models and average them to obtain aggregated posteriors.
-The target nodes are predicted as the highest posterior in this aggregation.
-We name this aggregation strategy \meanaggr.

-Observe that different shard models can have different contributions to the final prediction; thus allocating the same importance score for all shard models during the aggregation phase might not achieve the best prediction accuracy.
-Therefore, we further propose \optaggr, a learning-based method to find the optimal importance score allocation for different shard models (see details in~\autoref{section:optimal_aggregation}).
-This further improves the prediction accuracy of \sysname.
+We discuss the existing aggregation strategies and introduce our learning-based aggregation \optaggr in \autoref{section:optimal_aggregation}.